Privacy and security

-RNLI Shop sells a range of goods and enters into corporate partnership arrangements; all of its profits are passed to the RNLI.
-RNLI College owns and operates Our crew and lifeguard training centre in Poole.
-Its facilities (including bedrooms, conference rooms, restaurant and bar) are used by Our people who come from all over the UK and Republic of Ireland for training.
-It markets any spare capacity of these assets to the public and to corporate clients, and passes all its profits to the RNLI.
+RNLI Shop sells a range of goods and enters into corporate partnership arrangements; all its profits are passed to the RNLI.
+RNLI College owns and operates our crew and lifeguard training centre in Poole.
+Its facilities (including bedrooms, conference rooms, restaurant and bar) are used by our people who come from all over the UK and Ireland for training.
+It markets any spare capacity of these assets to the public and to corporate clients and passes all its profits to the RNLI.

 The full legal information for each entity is:

 RNLI is the Royal National Lifeboat Institution, a charity registered in England and Wales (209603), Scotland (SC037736), the Republic of Ireland (CHY 2678 and 20003326), the Bailiwick of Jersey (14), the Isle of Man (1308 and 006329F), the Bailiwick of Guernsey and Alderney

 RNLI Shop is a trading name of RNLI (Sales) Limited Registered Company number 2202240.

 RNLI College Limited is a Registered Company number 7705470.